Goodies (song): Writing

-Riverdale, Georgia in 2003, she was signed by LaFace Records executive, L.A.
+In 2003, Ciara was signed by LaFace Records executive, L.A.
 Reid, whom she was introduced to by Jazze Pha.
 She began production on her debut album later that year.
-In early 2004, Ciara wrote a demo with record producer, Sean Garrett, co-writer of Usher's crunk hit "Yeah!"
-After hearing a demo, crunk producer Lil Jon, who also produced and was featured on "Yeah!", began to work on the full record, to have it released on LaFace, which was also Usher's label.
+In early 2004, Ciara wrote a demo with Sean Garrett, co-writer of Usher, Lil Jon and Ludacris' crunk hit "Yeah!".
+After hearing a demo, Lil Jon, who also produced and was featured on "Yeah!", began to work on the full record, to have it released on LaFace, which was also Usher's label.

 However, she decided to use the song to go against the spot and deliver lyrics in contrast of female promiscuity lines delivered by fellow female artists.
 To give her a title to stand out, Lil Jon called Ciara as the "Princess of Crunk&B." Called the female counterpart to "Yeah!" and fellow crunk hit "Freek-a-Leek" by Petey Pablo, Laface looked to capitalize on the success of the previous songs.

 The song was originally titled "Cookies"; however Lil Jon encouraged Ciara and Sean Garrett to revise the song, with the final version being "Goodies".
 In August 2020, Ciara revealed that her label almost shopped the song to Britney Spears.

 Composition

-"Goodies" is heavily influenced by male-version crunk song "Yeah!" and also has been compared to Kelis's "Milkshake."
-The song makes use of a repeated whistle, "faux operated vocals" in parts and a western guitar riff near the end.
+"Goodies" drew comparisons to the Usher song "Yeah!" and Kelis's "Milkshake."
+The song makes use of a repeated whistle, "faux operatic vocals" in parts, and a western guitar riff near the end.

 "Goodies" is a midtempo crunk&B song.
-The song features a whistling beat, with several crunk-pop synths throughout its course.
-The songs features a guitar rhythm as it opens into its third verse and in its outro.
+The song features a whistling beat, with several crunk-pop synths throughout its course, and a guitar rhythm as it opens into its third verse and in its outro.
 Petey Pablo raps the first part of the first and third verses, while Ciara sings the rest of the song.